ltrujello/ltrujello.github.io/docs/category_theory/Monoidal Categories/What are those Coherence Conditions?.md

 while you choose $(A\otimes(B\otimes C))\otimes D$.
 Then we might be in trouble:
 I have two possible ways, displayed below in \textcolor{NavyBlue}{blue} and \textcolor{Orange}{orange}, to "reparenthesize" my product to get your object.
-\

 <img src="../../../png/category_theory/chapter_7/tikz_code_3_3.png" width="99%" style="display: block; margin-left: auto; margin-right: auto;"/>
-ortunately, the commutativity of the pentagonal diagram enures that the two paths are equal.
+Fortunately, the commutativity of the pentagonal diagram enures that the two paths are equal.
 That is,

 \[